bevyengine/bevy-website/release-content/0.15/migration-guides/15320_Retained_Rendering.md

 <!-- https://github.com/bevyengine/bevy/pull/15582 Synchronized Removed Components -->
 <!-- https://github.com/bevyengine/bevy/pull/15756 Type Safe Retained Render World -->

-With the advent of the retained render world, entities are no longer despawned at the end of every frame.
+With the advent of the retained render world, entities are no longer despawned at the end of every frame in the render world.
 Extracted entities with the `TemporaryRenderEntity` component will be despawned at the end of every frame like before.

 In order to make this possible, the `Entity` identifiers in the main and the extracted version in render world are no longer guaranteed to line up.
 As a result: